simapincon1995/Sarya/SETUP_GUIDE.md

 **Happy Testing! 🎉**

-This guide covers all aspects of setting up, testing, and deploying ShirinQ Connect.
+This guide covers all aspects of setting up, testing, and deploying Sarya Connective.
 Follow each section carefully to ensure a complete and successful implementation.